Bolt64/blog-source/content/travel/bms-days.md

 of the orbits, and shows that they are different, then one would have shown that even approximating the permanent is hard[^4].

-The speaker then stated one of his results, which characterized the boundary of one such orbit closure.
+Jesko then stated one of his results, which characterized the boundary of one such orbit closure.
+He also mentioned that this approach to complexity theory might take a while to bear significant results, as the foundations of this area are being built up.

+### (Some aspects of) Convexity and curvature (Stephen Lynch, FU Berlin)
+This talk was a presentation of Stephen's recent work (which is also on the [arXiv](https://arxiv.org/abs/1709.09697)).
+This work generalized convex embeddings of $S^n$ into $\mathbb{R}^{n+1}$ to higher co-dimension embeddings, where the notion of convexity does not make sense.
+This was done by replacing the condition of convexity by an inequality on the second fundamental form, which is exactly equivalent to convexity in the case of co-dimension $1$.
+This sort of inequality, called the pinching condition, leads to the solution of the mean curvature flow existing for all time, the solution exhibited further rigidity in the sense that the evolution of time of the sphere is just homothety.

 [^1]: The complete list of BMS Student Conference talks is
 	[here](https://bmsstudconf.github.io/2018/talks.html) and the ones given